GenericMappingTools/GMTjl_doc/documentation/utilities/remotegrid.md

 - `rest_p` or `res`: Grid resolution.
 One of "01d", "30m", "20m", "15m", "10m", "06m", "05m", "04m", "03m" or higher
   for the grids that have finer resolution.
 Use the `info` option to inquiry all available resolutions of a grid.
+  The suffix ``d``, ``m``, and ``s`` stand for arc-degrees, arc-minutes, and arc-seconds, respectively.

 - `reg`: Grid registration.
-Choose between 'g'rid or 'p'ixel registration or leave blank modules picking the best one.
+Choose between 'g'rid or 'p'ixel registration or leave blank for modules to picking the indicated one.
+  By default, a gridline-registered grid is selected unless only the pixel-registered grid is available.

 - `info`: Print grid information (true) or just the full grid name (false).
 Cannot be used with the option `res`.